Robustness Verification of Graph Neural Networks Via Lightweight Satisfiability Testing: Lightweight robustness analysis graph neural networks

 The upper and lower bounds are computed in a bottom-up manner.
-For each layer $\ell$ and each vertex $v$: \begin{itemize} \item With $\summ$ and $\maxx$ aggregations, the bounds can be obtained in time linear in the number of neighbors of $v$. \item With $\mean$ aggregation, the bounds are computed by first sorting the neighbor bounds from the previous layer, with this sorting step dominating the overall cost. \end{itemize} Combining these results, the total time complexity is $O\left(L\abs{V}^2\right)$ for $\summ$ and $\maxx$, and $O\left(L\abs{V}^2 \log \abs{V}\right)$ for $\mean$, where $\abs{V}$ denotes the number of vertices in the graph and $L$ denotes the number of GNN layers.
+For each layer $\ell$ and each vertex $v$: \begin{compactitem} \item With $\summ$ and $\maxx$ aggregations, the bounds can be obtained in time linear in the number of neighbors of $v$. \item With $\mean$ aggregation, the bounds are computed by first sorting the neighbor bounds from the previous layer, with this sorting step dominating the overall cost. \end{compactitem} Combining these results, the total time complexity is $O\left(L\abs{V}^2\right)$ for $\summ$ and $\maxx$, and $O\left(L\abs{V}^2 \log \abs{V}\right)$ for $\mean$, where $\abs{V}$ denotes the number of vertices in the graph and $L$ denotes the number of GNN layers.
+The correctness of the over-approximated upper and lower bounds can be proven inductively.